 Candies, in general, are some of the worst foods for cavities, but hard candies top the list because, just like ice, chewing on them can lead to cracked or damaged teeth.

 Carbonated soft drinks are loaded with sugar and are actually the leading source of added sugar for kids and teens.
 While the sugar itself is bad enough, soft drinks are also acidic containing phosphoric and citric acids which damage your enamel.

 Sticky foods stay on your teeth longer than other types of food, so make sure you brush and floss carefully after eating anything like sticky candies or even dried fruit.

 Eating for Dental Health

 Eating a good mix of fruits, vegetables, grains, and dairy every day is one of the best ways to keep your teeth healthy along with regular brushing and flossing.
-If you have any questions about how your diet may be affecting your dental health, don’t hesitate to contact the team at Hawkins Family Dental.
+If you have any questions about how your diet may be affecting your dental health, including bad breath, don’t hesitate to contact the team at Hawkins Family Dental.
 Our knowledgeable dentists will be happy to answer any questions you may have.Leave a reply →